RaynerG/RadishDataset/README.md

 The trained YOLOv5smodel weights are also available in this folder.

+# Camera Rig
+Code designed for the touchscreen user interface on the RPi is included, along with Solidworks parts for the tripod assembly with swivel mount.

 # Data management scripts
 These python scripts were written by myself to assist with handling the data.
 They can be customised, and may be of some use.